wxWidgets/Phoenix/docs/MigrationGuide.rst

 the first release or two after we switch over to the Phoenix version of the code, and then remove them in a later release.

-For a (relatively comprehensive) list of classes, functions and methods which need modification while porting your code from Classic to Phoenix, please see the :ref:`Classic vs. Phoenix <classic vs phoenix>` document.

 FindWindow Methods
 ------------------